If you’re thinking about taking the leap – or rather, settling down in a home you can call your own – check out this cheat sheet.

 4. Get Pre-Approved

 In a competitive house-hunting market, home buyers can show that they are serious by getting pre-approved for a mortgage.
 Pre-approval lets a seller know that your credit is in good shape and that if you bid on a house and win, you’re ready to start paying for it.
-Reach out to Helen to better understand how the pre-qualification process works.
+Reach out to one of our originators to better understand how the pre-qualification process works.

 5. Find Your Place